To earn a PhD in the Graduate School at Washington University, a student must:

 - maintain satisfactory academic progress

 - fulfill the University-wide teaching requirement (required for students admitted Fall 2004 or later)

 - write an acceptable dissertation

 - defend the dissertation before a committee of at least 5 members who normally meet two independent criteria.

 - submit an electronic version of the dissertation online to the Graduate School

 In addition, there may be department or program specific PhD requirements.

-To earn a master's degree in the Graduate School a student must:
+To earn a Master's degree in the Graduate School at Washington University a student must:

 - complete the minimum units required; this will vary by program area